Haltian-project/Greenhouse/README.md

 2. In a new terminal window, start the frontend:

    cd greenhouse/frontend
    npm run start:frontend

-# Environment Variables
-The application uses the following environment variables, which should be defined in .env files in the frontend and server directories:

-REACT_APP_SERVER_URL: The URL of the server (frontend only).
-MQTT_TOPIC: The MQTT topic that the server should subscribe to (server only).
-OPENWEATHER_API_KEY
-MongoDB_URI
-MQTT_BROKER_URL
-FINGRID_API_KEY

 ## Team